1jour1vin

 Terroirs

 on a quartz vein (very white soil) at the top of the hillside.
-The very poor soils are the direct result of the degradation of this bedrock.
+The very poor soils are the direct result of the weathering of this bedrock.

 Viticulture

-Sustainable farming without any synthetic additives.
-No deep plowing, but surface work to preserve soil structure.
+Sustainable farming with no synthetic additives.
+No deep plowing, but rather surface-level practices to preserve soil structure

 manual

 The grapes are sorted and destemmed.
-Fermentation takes place over a period of three weeks to one month.
+Fermentation takes place over a period of three weeks to a month

 Livestock farming